Cats in Art: Set of 3 A6 notebooks 196 pages - Thames and Hudson

 Description

-Inspired by Susan Herbert's wonderful feline illustrations of famous scenes from art, theatre, opera, ballet, and film, these lined notebooks are the perfect gift for culture enthusiasts.
+Inspired by Susan Herbert's delightful feline interpretations of famous scenes from art, theatre, opera, ballet, and film, these guided notebooks make an ideal gift for culture enthusiasts.

 Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as leading scholars’ research, accessible to a broad audience.
 To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent family-owned publisher, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles in print.
-It publishes high-quality collectible books across all areas of visual creativity: fine arts (fine, applied, decorative, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children's books is also expanding.
-Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Today, still an independent family-owned publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2000 titles in print.
+It publishes high-quality collectible books across all areas of visual creativity: fine arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The list of children’s books is also expanding.
+Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
-Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and reduce unit production costs.
+Neurath’s concept was the first of many innovations introduced to the publishing world by Thames & Hudson.

 2016 marked the beginning of an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.

-Today, Thames & Hudson is a recognized international brand, a symbol of British publishing.
-Its catalogue includes thousands of incredible titles, many of which are exclusive collector’s editions.
+Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
+Its catalog includes thousands of incredible book titles, many of which are exclusive collector’s editions.

 Attributes / Details